abcnews/svelte-scrollyteller/README.md

 | customPanel     | Svelte Component         | Component to replace the default panel component                                                                                       | Panel.svelte       |
 | observerOptions | IntersectionObserverInit | Options for the intersection observer.
 Refer to the [docs](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) | `{threshold: 0.5}` |

+## Using layouts/styling your own

-The layout prop controls how the scorllyteller is laid out.
-You can choose to opt into our Scrollyteller defaults, or bail out and use your own styles.
+The `layout={}` prop controls how the scrollyteller is laid out, and has the following options:

 | Property          | Type    | Description                                                                                                                                  |
 | ----------------- | ------- | -------------------------------------------------------------------------------------------------------------------------------------------- |